Prospective Student Questions

 How do I secure a student visa for study in the United States?

-The Office of Global Services assists with the student visa process and supports you throughout your time in University-based immigration status.
+The Office of Global Services (OGS) assists with the student visa process and supports you throughout your time in university-based immigration status.
 Soon after you confirm your enrollment, a link to activate your international student portal will be sent to your Georgetown email address.
 You will need to upload required documentation to the portal in order to request your Form I-20 (F1) or Form DS-2019 (J1).
 This process requires you to submit the same proof of funding documentation you will eventually use as part of your student visa application at the U.S. embassy or consulate.

-All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts and Sciences.
+All applicants are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirement of the Graduate School of Arts & Sciences.
 If you have received or will receive a bachelor’s degree or advanced degree from an accredited institution of higher education in the United States or where English is the primary language of instruction, you are not required to submit TOEFL or IELTS scores.
-Please note that applicants receiving degrees at universities in U.S territories, such as Puerto Rico, are required to submit TOEFL or IELTS scores unless the primary language is English.
-If you have a letter from the registrar office stating that the primary language of instruction is English, please attach the letter to your transcript and upload it to your online application.

 What is a transcript evaluation?
 Am I required to submit an evaluation for my foreign transcript?

-For applicants who earned their bachelor’s degree outside of the United States, a transcript evaluation ensures that U.S. accreditation standards, degree, course, and credit equivalencies are met.
+For applicants who earned their bachelor’s degree outside the United States, a transcript evaluation ensures that U.S. accreditation standards, degree, course and credit equivalencies are met.
 Many programs at the Graduate School of Arts & Sciences require a transcript evaluation while others strongly encourage one.
 The transcript evaluation can be done by World Education Services (WES) or any credential evaluation services that are members of the National Association of Credential Evaluation Services (NACES).

 What should I do if I have a visa already?